 We are passionate, dedicated, and long-time friends of disc golf in New Zealand, and we look forward to becoming friends with you in the future.

 Thanks for your time,

 * When you are inducted into the Jungle of Fame during the annual ceremony at Paradise, you will adopt your own spirit animal, and from thence forth, you shall be known by your Jungle Of Fame name.
-Below is a disc commemorating some of the famous animals on the 2017 Nationals disc, which are still available for purchase.
+Below is a disc commemorating some of the famous animals on the 2017 Nationals disc.